core-wg/core-target-attr/draft-ietf-core-target-attr.md

 A further set of target attributes is predefined in {{-linking}} and is imported into this registry.

-{{Section 9.3 of RFC9176}} defines the RD Parameters sub-registry.
+{{Section 9.3 of RFC9176}} created the "RD Parameters" IANA registry.
+This document requests IANA to add the following note to that registry:

-The present document updates this registry with a note that all entries with the "A" flag set MUST also get registered over here.
+> Note: All entries with the "A" flag set, including new ones, MUST also be registered in the "Target Attributes" registry {{!IANA.core-parameters}}.

 Security considerations
 =======================